Two Name Ambigram Generator

 Summary: From Idea to Finished Ambigram

 Use the two-name ambigram generator to enter your names and get concepts or design guidance.
-Clean any text you send to a designer with our strip HTML and space remover if it came from another source.
+Clean any text you send to a designer with a plain-text tool if it came from another source.
 Take the concept to an ambigram or tattoo artist for a final design.
 Review the design so both names read clearly.
 For more on the tattoo workflow, see our ambigram tattoo generator; for other tools, use our homepage.

 Ambigrams in History and Pop Culture